God Pruned My Pride

 Isaiah 44:20

-It is so distressing to me to realize how I can be so aware of God moving in my life yet not truly acknowledge it at the same time.
+It is so distressing to me to realize how I can be so aware of God moving in my life yet at the same time, not truly be able to acknowledge it.

-My husband had to leave his job immediately to file for disability because there was a mandatory five-month waiting period and we needed to get the ball rolling right away.
-That day his employer showed up at our home with his final paycheck in hand, it included five months’ severance pay!
+My husband had to leave his job immediately to file for disability because there was a mandatory FIVE MONTH waiting period and we needed to get the ball rolling right away.
+That day his employer drove to our home with his final paycheck in hand, it included FIVE MONTHS of severance pay!

 God moving!